Antcliffr12/GitRepoPull/README.md

 # GitRepoPull

-Github Most Starred PHP public repos.
+Github Most Starred PHP public repos updates when API is changed.
 The list is through Github API using OOP.

-# Used PHP, JQuery, and Bootstrap to program and style this application
+# Used PHP, MySQL, JQuery, and Bootstrap to program and style this application

 To get the data I used file_get_contents and looped the data to get it, you can see in files api/create, and api/update.php